novelmartis/novelmartis.github.io/_posts/2025-06-09-neural-networks.md

 #### Transformers and the "predict-the-next-token" game

 Taking our hints to the frontier, the rock-star architecture of the past few years is the **Transformer**.
-It discards convolutions and recurrence in favour of self-attention: every word in a sentence can look at every other word in one shot and decide how much it cares - *discover the connections you needs*.
+It discards convolutions and recurrence in favour of self-attention: every word in a sentence can look at every other word in one shot and decide how much it cares - *discover the connections you need*.
 Training boils down to the laziest game in AI: "given the text so far, guess the next chunk."
 Feed the system the open web—Wikipedia, Reddit, arXiv, cooking blogs—and the network must absorb grammar, facts, styles, and a surprising slice of reasoning simply to stay good at the game.

 Scale that recipe and you get today’s ultra-expressive large language models.
 ChatGPT, launched near the end of 2022, broke every growth chart, crossing a hundred million users faster than TikTok or Instagram.
 For the public, it was a jolting reminder that neural nets are no longer lab curiosities; they are turning into everyday companions.